rolypolytoy/AZARATH/README.md

 ## Process
 We first used the [Materials Project API](https://next-gen.materialsproject.org/api) to collect the raw .pkl files with the arguments we wanted.
 We then identified what data structures it used and parsed the information we wanted, and converted it as-is.
 You can use image.py to mass convert all the .gnuplots to images, but .gnuplot files are superior numerically, when you're, for example, pretraining GNNs.

 The process is relatively simple, and all scripts we used are provided here.
-All of this is open source under the MIT License, and we hope this helps the creation of more custom datasets.
+All of this is open source under the MIT License, and we hope this helps the creation of more custom datasets, and powerful GNNs.